infoconexscott-code/solid-principles/docs/README.md

 # SOLID Principles

 This folder contains deep dives into each of the SOLID principles.
+The acronym was introduced by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) (Uncle Bob).
 Each document includes:

 - A brief description of the principle.
 - A C# example that **violates** the principle.